 Sébastien Perrot-Minnot holds a doctorate in anthropology-ethnology-prehistory from the University of Paris 1 Pantheon-Sorbonne.
 Expert in pre-Columbian archaeology, he has worked on the issue of cultural identities and rock art, in Central America, the West Indies, and Alaska.
 Since 2017, he has been conducting a research program on the native rock art of Kachemak Bay, in south-central Alaska.

 Sébastien Perrot-Minnot is a research associate at EA 929 AIHP GEODE (University of the West Indies) and the Center for Mexican and Central American Studies (CEMCA, UMIFRE 16).
+He retired from the company in 2024.

 Yannick Prouin